 An Economic Profile of Immigrants in New York City

-NYC Opportunity released "An Economic Profile of Immigrants in New York City," to provide new information about the economic status of New York City's immigrants.
-This new report examines labor force participation, earnings, poverty rates, and other economic measures for immigrants, broken down by categories of immigrant, including U.S. born citizens, naturalized citizens, and undocumented immigrants.
+NYC Opportunity's "An Economic Profile of Immigrants in New York City, 2017" contains the most recent information on the economic status of New York City's immigrants.
+This latest report examines labor force participation, earnings, poverty rates, and other economic measures for immigrants by immigration legal status, such as naturalized citizens, green card holders, and undocumented immigrants.

-NYC Opportunity, for the first time, incorporated legal status of immigrants into an experimental version of the NYCgov Poverty Measure, the New York City-specific poverty measure that NYC Opportunity designed and updates annually.
-This newly created metric, NYCgov/ImmPov, will be of use to policymakers seeking to understand how poverty differs among immigrants by legal status.
-Non-citizens, in particular, face special economic obstacles, and poverty rates among them have been historically high.
+NYC Opportunity also incorporates legal status of immigrants into an experimental version of the NYCgov Poverty Measure, the New York City-specific poverty measure that NYC Opportunity designed and updates annually.
+This metric, NYCgov/ImmPov, is of use to policymakers seeking to understand how poverty differs among immigrants by legal status.
+Non-citizens, in particular, face special economic obstacles, and have historically high poverty rates.
+This report is updated annually.

-More than three-quarters of undocumented immigrants were in the labor force compared to 65 percent for the U.S. born population.
+Over three-quarters (77.5 percent) of undocumented immigrants are in the labor force compared to the city’s U.S. born population (64.9 percent).

-Despite higher labor force participation, median annual earnings for this group are significantly lower than earnings for U.S.-born citizens ($24,200 compared to $45,300).
+Despite higher labor force participation and increases in educational attainment, median annual earnings for undocumented immigrants ($25,300) is significantly lower than earnings for U.S.-born citizens ($45,500).